What is “standpoint epistemology?”

 Standpoint epistemology (SE) is a relativistic approach to epistemology.
 Through standpoint epistemology, you view the world relative to your viewpoint, your own worldview lens and that is what decides what is true.

 Another way to put this is that standpoint epistemology in its relativism claims that each person or group of persons, because of their differing standpoint (point of origin of their view), have a different sense of knowing what is true.
 Therefore, what is true perhaps for an Egyptian in regards to one thing or another is not necessarily true for a Haitian man or a Haitian woman or a Chinese Citizen or a given minority of a particular nation versus those considered “privileged” in that nation.

-As applied to the Scriptures, you view and thereby interpret the Scriptures from where you stand in the present.
+As applied to the Scriptures, you view and thereby interpret the revealed knowledge in the Scriptures from where you stand in the present.
 There is no trying to understand it in its grammatical context.
-There is no understanding it in its historical context–outside of reinterpreting it on power dynamics.
+There is no understanding it in its historical context–outside of reinterpreting it on power dynamics or the like.

-What’s the problem with this way of viewing things?
+What’s the problem with this way of viewing knowledge?

 Not only does SE act according to relativism, it also paints every person/group as falling into a oppressed/advantaged backdrop.
-This puts everyone not only on a relative knowledge grounds–and thereby truth grounds–but SE ends up pitting them against each other as everyone is labelled into one oppressed/advantaged group or another.
+This puts everyone not only on relative knowledge grounds–and thereby truth grounds–but SE ends up pitting them against each other as everyone is labelled into one oppressed/advantaged group or another.
 Note: the whole oppressed/advantaged perspective comes in as SE is commonly paired with cultural Marxism thinking–though it isn’t absolutely necessary to.

 Truth becomes subjective; there is no objective truth.
 There is no–outside of ourselves or our group–standard of knowing what is truth.